browserengineering/book/book/html.md

 This chapter taught our browser that HTML is a tree, not just a flat list of tokens.
 We added:

-- A parser to transform HTML tokens to a tree
+- a parser to transform HTML tokens to a tree;
-- Code to recognize and handle attributes on elements
+- code to recognize and handle attributes on elements.
-- Automatic fixes for some malformed HTML documents
+- automatic fixes for some malformed HTML documents;
-- A recursive layout algorithm to lay out an HTML tree
+- and a recursive layout algorithm to lay out an HTML tree.

 The tree structure of HTML is essential to display visually complex web pages, as we will see in the [next chapter](layout.md).